genevate/style_guides/programming/basic.md

 ## Command-Query Separation (CQS)

-- Specifies that methods should be categorized as follows:
+- Specifies methods should be categorized as follows:
   - **Queries**: Answer a result without changing the observable system state (i.e. no side side effects).
 Also means that queries can be chained (in any order) without consequences.
   - **Commands** (a.k.a. modifiers/mutators): Change the system state but do not answer a result.